sobri909/MGBoxKit/README.markdown

 ### Margins and Padding

-When `layout` or `layoutWithSpeed:completion` is called, each descendent box in the tree is positioned according to the container box's `contentLayoutMode` (ie table or grid), taking into acount the container's padding and the child's margins.
+When `layout` or `layoutWithSpeed:completion:` is called, each descendent box in the tree is positioned according to the container box's `contentLayoutMode` (ie table or grid), taking into acount the container's padding and the child's margins.

 Getters and setters are provided for:

 * `padding` (`UIEdgeInsets`)
-* `margins` (`UIEdgeInsets`)
+* `margin` (`UIEdgeInsets`)
 * `leftPadding`, `topPadding`, `rightPadding`, `bottomPadding`
 * `leftMargin`, `topMargin`, `rightMargin`, `bottomMargin`

 ### Z-Index

-The same as in CSS.
-A `zIndex` property of `MGBox` that affects the stacking order of boxes during layout.
+The same as in CSS - a `zIndex` property of `MGBox` that affects the stacking order of boxes during layout.

 ### Fixed Positioning